B2B Mobile Ecommerce Growth – Real Data

 What does the growth in mobile mean for you?
 Consider these factors:

 - If you have historically neglected mobile optimization and B2B mobile marketing, it may be time to reevaluate the data and see what your customer base prefers.

 - If you sell commoditized products, mobile is especially important.
 It allows B2B buyers to make routine, “low-thought” B2B purchases on the go.

-- If your e-commerce store isn’t mobile friendly, you should consider engaging a responsive e-commerce solution.
+- If your e-commerce store isn’t mobile friendly, you should consider engaging a responsive, mobile B2B e-commerce solution.

 If you’re considering an SAP B2B e-commerce solution, the good news is that Corevist is desktop-friendly and mobile-friendly out of the box.
 Our platform is responsive and ready to roll out to your on-the-go customers.

 Curious what B2B mobile ecommerce looks like in real life?
 Download this case study on Mannington Mills.
 You’ll learn how this leading manufacturer of flooring launched a mobile-ready product catalog, including rich content and real-time pricing from SAP.
 The result?
 150% sales growth in the digital channel.

 FREE Case study: 150% Sales Growth with Rich Content